 About Danica

-In 2025, she showed her new body of work, Life’s a waiting room, at McGlade Gallery, Sydney.
-Read her article in the conversation As a carer, I’ve spent hours in waiting rooms.
-My new artwork explores these liminal spaces.
-Knežević’s photographic work, Being Home, showed at The Gluckman, Ireland.
-Curated by Katie O’Grady and Fiona Kearney the exhibition titled, Labour of Love: Economies of care in contemporary art was on from 28 March - 6 July 2025.
+In 2025, she showed her new body of work, Life’s a Waiting Room, at McGlade Gallery, Sydney.
+Read her article in The Conversation: "As a carer, I’ve spent hours in waiting rooms.
+My new artwork explores these liminal spaces."

 Image by Federica Vona.

 Professional highlights include her international solo show Rhythms of Care/RITMI SKRBI, Obrat Gallery, Maribor, Slovenia, June - August 2024.
 During her time in Maribor, she mentored artists from Europe as part of their residency.
-Constructing Care was a research-based residency project that aimed to address the issues of the global care crisis from a local perspective.
+Constructing Care was a research-based residency project that aimed to address the global care crisis from a local perspective.

 In 2020, Knežević received her PhD titled Holding Space: The Negotiation of Self and Other in Performative Art Practice as a Site of Caregiving from Sydney College of the Arts, The University of Sydney.